cloud-66-internal/help.cloud66.com/_includes/concepts/stack-definition.md

 ### How does this differ from other PaaS providers?

-Unlike traditional PaaS offerings like Heroku or Google App Engine, Cloud 66 for Rails allows you to use your own servers - whether in the cloud, in a data centre or even on your own premises.
+Unlike traditional PaaS offerings like Heroku or Google App Engine, Cloud 66 for Rails allows you to use your own servers - whether in the cloud, in a data center or even on your own premises.
 We support both public and private clouds, as well as hybrids and bare metal installations.

-Cloud 66 for Rails is primarily developer-focussed.
-It automates and standardises the important but repetitive (and error-prone) tasks involved in configuring and deploying code to infrastructure.
-The platform is designed to work for both small teams without dedicated DevOps resources, and larger organisations with separate DevOps teams.
+Cloud 66 for Rails is primarily developer-focused.
+It automates and standardizes the important but repetitive (and error-prone) tasks involved in configuring and deploying code to infrastructure.
+The platform is designed to work for both small teams without dedicated DevOps resources, and larger organizations with separate DevOps teams.

 ## How we define "application"